After a recent conversation with one of my fitness clients, I realized that many people still see cholesterol as an absolute enemy of health.

 - High-density lipoprotein cholesterol (HDL) - the ‘good cholesterol’

-Nevertheless, this fat-like substance is necessary for many cell processes and body functions (synthesis of vitamin D, fat-dissolving bile, and hormones, etc.) [1].
+According to one of the books found on the National Center for Biotechnology Information website, this fat-like substance is necessary for many cell processes and body functions (synthesis of vitamin D, fat-dissolving bile, hormones, etc.) [1].

 How Cholesterol Impacts Testosterone

 Cholesterol plays an important part in testosterone synthesis.
-It gets transferred from the blood into the part of the testicles responsible for T-production (Leydig cells - where 95% of endogenous testosterone is produced in males), and acts as the building block of the male hormone [2].
+According to another book found on the National Center for Biotechnology Information website, it gets transferred from the blood into the part of the testicles responsible for T-production (Leydig cells - where 95% of endogenous testosterone is produced in males) and acts as the building block of the male hormone [2].

 Still, you should watch the amount and the different types of dietary fat you consume since they could ramp up cholesterol production beyond healthy levels, which can cause severe heart disease.